Monthly Close: From Two Weeks to Two Hours

 The ERP has one version of revenue.
 The CRM has another.
 The billing platform has a third.
 Reconciling them requires understanding not just what the systems report, but why they differ — and that understanding usually lives in one person’s head.

-The result is a process that’s slow, fragile, and heavily dependent on individual contributors who can’t take time off at month-end without the whole thing grinding to a halt.
+The result is a process that’s slow, fragile, and heavily dependent on individual contributors who can’t take time off during month-end without the whole thing grinding to a halt.

-Ingestion layer (Bronze): Every source system — ERP, CRM, billing, payment processors — pushes or is pulled into a central data store on a defined schedule.
-This happens automatically, without manual intervention.
+Ingestion layer (Bronze): every source system — ERP, CRM, billing, payment processors — is connected to a central data store on a defined schedule.
+This runs automatically, without manual intervention.
 By the first of the month, all the raw data is already there.

-Transformation layer (Silver): A set of version-controlled SQL transformations reconciles the data across systems, applies business logic (exchange rates, commission rules, revenue recognition policies), and flags anomalies for human review.
+Transformation layer (Silver): a set of version-controlled SQL transformations reconciles the data across systems, applies business logic (exchange rates, commission rules, revenue recognition policies), and flags anomalies for human review.
 This runs automatically and takes minutes, not days.
+The reconciliation rules are code, not spreadsheet formulas — version-controlled in Git, reviewable, testable.

 Before: